coolbho3k/MiSTer-Overclock-Scripts/README.md

 # MiSTer FPGA Overclock Scripts

-Works in conjunction with the [MiSTer FPGA Overclock Kernel](https://github.com/coolbho3k/Linux-Kernel_MiSTer/releases/) to overclock or underclock your MiSTer system.
-The driver has been merged into the main MiSTer kernel, so after the next official kernel release, a special kernel won't be required.
+Works in conjunction with my driver in the MiSTer kernel to overclock or underclock your MiSTer system.
+The driver has been merged into the main MiSTer kernel, so make sure you update to the latest MiSTer release to use these scripts.

 ## Warning
 - Active cooling (heatsink + fan) or very good passive cooling (ie. aluminum passively cooled case) required!
 - Overclock/underclock at your own risk!
+- These scripts are designed only to run on MiSTer platforms and require my driver (non-upstreamed, though available in the MiSTer kernel fork) in the kernel.
 - These scripts are licensed under GPLv3, so they come with no warranty.

 ## How to use